xymus/pycaptain/README.md

 # How to play
 ## Launch a local game
-Execute pyfl.py and use the quick play function.
+Execute `pycaptain.py` and launch a scenario or use the quick play function.

 ## Join a network game
-Execute pyfl.py and connect to a known server.
+Execute `pycaptain.py` and connect to a known server.

 ## Launch a server
-Execute pyfl_server.py -a 192.xxx.xxx.xxx, specifying the address of the interface to use.
+Execute `pycaptain_server.py -a 192.xxx.xxx.xxx`, specifying the address of the interface to use.

 # In-game shortcuts